Aug1998/test_homevision/README.md

 ## Overview

-This project is a front-end application built with React, Vite, Redux Toolkit, React Query, and Emotion.
-It loads house data from an external API and provides:
+HomeVision is a house browsing application designed to simplify the property search experience.
+This front-end application  loads house data from an external API and provides:

 - a **Home** page with an infinite scrolling list of homes
 - a **Favorites** page for saved house cards
 - a **Filters** sidebar for price and state filtering
 - client-side favorites persistence using **localStorage**

+## Value Proposition

+HomeVision solves the challenge of efficiently browsing and filtering through large property listings.
+Whether you're a real estate professional or a homebuyer, HomeVision helps you:

+- **Browse Efficiently**: Infinite scroll through property listings without page reloads, allowing you to view homes at your own pace
+- **Filter Smart**: Quickly narrow down properties by price range and location (state) to focus on what matters most to you
+- **Save & Revisit**: Build and maintain a personalized list of favorite properties that persists across sessions, even after closing the browser
+- **Seamless Experience**: Enjoy a fast, interface optimized for desktop browsing with instant filtering and smooth navigation

 ## Tech Stack